Career Exploration Project

 Hand out the worksheet below (see the GET LESSON button near the bottom of the page).

 Show students the video and have and have them complete the worksheet.
 Review the questions on the worksheet.
-Complete the lesson plan below.
+A more comprehensive and detailed lesson plan can be accessed below for further instruction and study.

-After watching the video, ask students to summarize the main points made in the video.
+After watching the video, have students tell what the most important things they learned from the video.

 Objective: